Geoff Stewart: International representative rowing

 Geoffrey made his Australian representative debut in 1994 competing at the World Rowing U23 Championships in Paris in a coxless pair with his twin brother James.
 They rowed to a silver medal 1/3 of a second behind the winning Italians.
 In 1995 at the World Rowing U23 Championships in Groningen the brothers took the gold medal in the coxless pair.

-In 1996 Geoffrey & James were seated as the bow pair of the Australian men's eight who competed in at the Atlanta Olympics.
+In 1996 Geoffrey and James were seated as the bow pair of the Australian men's eight who competed in at the Atlanta Olympics.
 That crew made the A final, but placed sixth.
 The brothers continued rowing at the highest level into 1997 and raced in the Australian senior men's eight at two World Rowing Cups and at the 1997 World Rowing Championships in Aigubelette, France.
 Geoffrey was in the two seat of the eight for their bronze medal result in the final.
 Their 1997 season also included a campaign at the Henley Royal Regatta where as an Australian Institute of Sport crew they contested and won the 1997 Grand Challenge Cup.

 In 1998 Australia's Oarsome Foursome were in their first year of a post-Olympic comeback and they raced in various coxed combinations at the 1998 World Rowing Championships in Cologne.
 This enabled the Stewart brothers with Bo Hanson and Ben Dodwell to boat as the coxless four.
 They contested two World Rowing Cups that year in Europe and at the World Championships came up against the gun British crew of James Cracknell, Tim Foster, Matthew Pinsent and Steve Redgrave.
 The Australian four fared admirably to finish in fourth place in the final, 0.19 seconds behind the French silver medallists.